AcclimateContainer/acclimate-container/README.md

 Plans for Acclimate 1.1 include the following:

 - Adding support of the latest versions of all relevant containers.
-This includes Laravel, Zend, Pimple and Symfony.
+This includes Laravel, Pimple and Symfony.
 - Deprecating support for Guzzle.
 (Version 3 is out-of-date.
 Guzzle v6 does not come with a dependency injection container).
 - Deprecating support for PHP-DI.
 (More recent versions are Container-Interop compliant.)